fvzwieten/ansible-mixed-hol/exercise1.md

 * You actually deploy a real working website where you can maintain users that are stored in the database.

+> **_Notes:_**
-> **_Note:_**
+>
-1. If you deploy multiple database servers, which does not make sense at all, the web servers will only use the first one in the inventory.
+>1.
+If you deploy multiple database servers, which does not make sense at all, the web servers will only use the first one in the inventory.
-2. The load balancer is always Linux based.
+>2.
+The load balancer is always Linux based.
 This is because the Windows Network Load Balancer (WNLB) is not supported on Azure and haproxy is not available for Windows.
 Using the Azure load balancer would have been a solution, but defeats the scope of this lab.
-3. You are free to deploy a stack with just one web server and then a load balancer is not needed and you can thus ignore the instructions on the load balancer part, but that would be less fun!
+>3.
+You are free to deploy a stack with just one web server and then a load balancer is not needed and you can thus ignore the instructions on the load balancer part, but that would be less fun!

-1. Give Permissions
+## Permissions

-“webadmin” currently only has access to the Azure job templates as shared by the Ansible Tower admin.
+_webadmin_ currently only has access to the Azure job templates as shared by the Ansible Tower admin.
 So, you need to grant access to the Windows and/or Linux projects, depending on how you want to build your stack.

-* If you need Linux playbooks to build your stack:
+If you need Linux playbooks to build your stack:
 1. Log into Ansible Tower with the linuxadmin account
 2. Go to “Projects” in the left main menu.
 You see the projects this account has access to.
 3. Select “Linux”.
 You see all the details of this project, including the url of the playbook repository on GiTea.
 4. In the projects menu, select PERMISSIONS and click the   +  button.
 5. Select the “Web Admin” user
 6. In the lower menu, choose “Use” as assigned role (click in the input field for a list)
 7. In the lower menu, choose “Update” as assigned role (click in the input field for a list).
 8. Click  Save
 9. Log out of Tower.
 That is the “switch” icon in the upper right corner of the Tower UI, next to the “book” icon.

-* If you (also) need Windows playbooks to build your stack, repeat the previous step where you replace Linux with Windows.
+If you (also) need Windows playbooks to build your stack, repeat the previous step where you replace Linux with Windows.

 notes: